 In short, YES.
 Pretty much anything you see on our website can be customized to your taste.
-Much of the original art we sell is made-to-order, so there is typically no charge to just change colors to match your space.
-Even our printed art can be modified, as we have onsite graphic designers and full high-resolution printing capabilities with our state-of-the-art flatbed printer (there may be additional charges for this service.)
-Pricing for custom sizes can be quoted individually, but as a general rule of thumb the price will scale roughly to scale with the increase in surface area.
+We have onsite designers and engineers, a full metal fabrication studio and high-end woodworking shop, a massive paint booth, and high-resolution printing capabilities with our state-of-the-art flatbed printer.
+As a general rule of thumb, pricing for a single custom size of an existing piece will likely scale roughly to the increase in surface area (with a few additional factors like the graphic design work, cut/print file preparation, material yield, and packaging customization.)
+Pricing for significant changes in size, detail, finish and/or quantities will be quoted individually.
 We can also custom fabricate just about anything you can imagine, so if you don't find what you are looking for just contact us with the details and we will get you a price to customize it from scratch!

 How can I see the artwork in person before I buy?

 While it is not always easy to make buying decisions online, we try to provide as many opportunities as possible to make it painless.
 Depending one which piece you are looking at, we may have any combination of options: we can create digital renderings of any of our work on your wall if you send us a photograph of your space, we exhibit at several art shows around the country each year, we can send small physical samples of the work, and of course we have hassle-free returns to allow you to send the artwork back to us with no restocking fee (see our return policies and procedures here.)

 How do I hang my wall art?